Loss of consortium: In English law

 Loss of consortium arising from personal injuries was recognized under the English common law.
-In 1349, the Statute of Labourers made legal provision to prevent servants changing employers, and to prevent prospective employers enticing servants away from other employers.
+In 1349, the Statute of Labourers 1351 (25 Edw.
+3. Stat.
+2) made legal provision to prevent servants changing employers, and to prevent prospective employers enticing servants away from other employers.
 Common law developed on the basis of this statute, such that the law extended from covering servants to covering family members.
 Since some family relationships were seen as analogous to property relationships (e.g. fathers owned their children and husbands owned their wives), harm done to family members could be seen as deprivation of benefits to the family member with legal control over them.
 For example, in Baker v Bolton (1808) 1 Camp 493, a man was permitted to recover for his loss of consortium while his wife languished after a carriage accident.
-However, once she died from her injuries, his right to recover for lost consortium ended (after the enactment of Lord Campbell's Act (9 and 10 Vic. c.
+However, once she died from her injuries, his right to recover for lost consortium ended (after the enactment of the Fatal Accidents Act 1846 (9 & 10 Vict. c.
 93) the English common law continued to prohibit recovery for loss of consortium resulting from the death of a victim).
 In the 1619 case Guy v.
 Livesey, it is clear that precedent had been established by that time that a husband's exclusive access to the sexual services of his wife was considered to fall within the concept of 'consortium', and that an adulterer might therefore be sued for depriving a cuckold of exclusive access to the sexual services of his wife.
 Since adultery could not otherwise be prosecuted in secular courts for most of the period after the twelfth century, loss of consortium became an important basis for prosecution for adultery in English law.

 Actions for loss of consortium were abolished in England and Wales and Northern Ireland by the Administration of Justice Act 1982 (UK) s.
 2.

 In other jurisdictions

 Australia

-In an Australian case, Baker v.
+In an English case, Baker v.
 Bolton (1808) 1 Camp 493, Lord Ellenborough made a much disputed, and unsupported, statement that an action for loss of consortium will not lie when the act, omission, or negligence in question results in the wife's death.
 Similarly, a claim for loss of consortium will not lie where the husband and wife's marital bond has been severed by divorce (Parker v Dzundza [1979] Qd R 55).

 This action, in its common law form, has been labelled by Australian High Court Justice Murphy as an "archaic view" of interpersonal relationships due to the proprietary and misogynist undertones.
 In his judgment in Sharman v Evans (1977) 138 CLR 563, he noted that "actions for loss of services correctly treat this [the loss of a woman's capacity to make usual contributions as wife and mother in a household] as economic injury, but as a loss to the husband on the archaic view of the husband as master or owner of his wife".